Lithocarpus lucidus

 Lithocarpus lucidus is a tree in the beech family Fagaceae.
-The specific epithet lucidus is from the Latin meaning "shining", referring to the acorn and leaf surface.
+The specific epithet lucidus means 'shining', referring to the acorn and leaf surface.

 Description

 Lithocarpus lucidus grows as a tree up to 50 m tall with a trunk diameter of up to 120 cm and buttresses measuring up to 1 m high.
 The brown bark is smooth.
 Its coriaceous leaves measure up to 16 cm long.
 The brown purplish acorns are ovoid and measure up to 3.5 cm across.